 Ecology and Behavior of Threatened Species

 Several species of vertebrates, particularly carnivores and other large mammals are threatened by widespread declines and extinction because of their ecological fragility and conflict prone tendencies with people.
-WCS – India Program anchors its broader conservation efforts around several threatened and charismatic species.
+WCS – India anchors its broader conservation efforts around several threatened and charismatic species.
 We have specifically applied our scientific skills to advance the understanding of several threatened species and taxa, and intervened decisively to assist their recovery.

 Development of Methodologies

-WCS – India Program has been very active in the development of methodologies related to estimating population and other related ecological parameters.
+WCS – India has been very active in the development of methodologies related to estimating population and other related ecological parameters.
 Many of the methods and study protocols developed by us are now widely used globally.

-WCS – India Program also supports the work of talented and promising researchers through various small grants.
-Such supported research (over 120 individual projects) covers a wide range of conservation topics, which are identified and executed by researchers who are not full time staff or affiliated to the Doctoral or Masters Programs that WCS – India Program supports.
-As the WCS – India Program Education program has grown over the years this component of supported research is now largely being funded through Research Fellowship Program and other such grants directly from WCS, New York.
+WCS – India also supports the work of talented and promising researchers through various small grants.
+Such supported research (over 120 individual projects) covers a wide range of conservation topics, which are identified and executed by researchers who are not full time staff or affiliated to the Doctoral or Masters Programs that WCS – India supports.
+As the WCS – India Education program has grown over the years this component of supported research is now largely being funded through Research Fellowship Program and other such grants directly from WCS, New York.